ayoisaiah/focus/README.md

 ### 📦 NPM Package

-You can also install Focus via through its [NPM package](https://www.npmjs.com/package/@ayoisaiah/focus):
+You can also install Focus through its [NPM package](https://www.npmjs.com/package/@ayoisaiah/focus):

 With `npm`: